 Chronological study of history of western music from 1750 to present; includes aural and analytical recognition of instrumental and vocal literature.
-Prerequisites: MUSC 1113 and MUSC 1203, or permission of instructor.
 3 hours

 3322 THE HISTORY OF POPULAR MUSIC IN AMERICA

 Introduction to cultural and historic influences leading to developments in popular music in America, from early American folk music to pop, rock, and hip-hop music.
 The course introduces major contributors, developments and performers.
 2 hours